choria-legacy/marionette-collective/website/reference/integration/activemq_ssl.md

 At this point, MCollective servers and clients should be unable to connect to ActiveMQ, since they do not yet have credentials configured.

-### Configuring MCollective Servers
+### Step 2: Configure MCollective Servers

-For the MCollective daemon you can use your existing Puppet certificates by editing the _server.cfg_
+For the MCollective daemon you can use your existing Puppet certificates by editing the _server.cfg_ file:

 {% highlight ini %}
 connector = activemq
+# Optional:
-plugin.activemq.base64 = yes
+# plugin.activemq.base64 = yes
-plugin.activemq.pool.size = 2
+plugin.activemq.pool.size = 1
-plugin.activemq.pool.1.host = stomp.my.net
+plugin.activemq.pool.1.host = stomp.example.com
 plugin.activemq.pool.1.port = 61614
 plugin.activemq.pool.1.user = mcollective
 plugin.activemq.pool.1.password = secret
-plugin.activemq.pool.1.ssl = 1
+plugin.activemq.pool.1.ssl = true
 plugin.activemq.pool.1.ssl.ca = /var/lib/puppet/ssl/ca/ca_crt.pem
-plugin.activemq.pool.1.ssl.key = /var/lib/puppet/ssl/private_keys/fqdn.pem
+plugin.activemq.pool.1.ssl.key = /var/lib/puppet/ssl/private_keys/<NAME>.pem
-plugin.activemq.pool.1.ssl.cert = /var/lib/puppet/ssl/certs/fqdn.pem
+plugin.activemq.pool.1.ssl.cert = /var/lib/puppet/ssl/certs/<NAME>.pem
 {% endhighlight %}

-Fix the paths to the private key and certificate; they will be named after each machine's Puppet certname.
-You can discover a node's certname by running `sudo puppet agent --configprint certname`.
+* Set the correct paths to each node's private key and certificate; they will be named after the node's Puppet certname and located in the ssldir.
+    * You can locate a node's private key by running `sudo puppet agent --configprint hostprivkey`, the certificate with `sudo puppet agent --configprint hostcert`, and the CA certificate with `sudo puppet agent --configprint localcacert`.
+* Set the correct username and password.

-### Configuring MCollective Clients
+### Step 3: Configure MCollective Clients

 Each client will now need a TLS certificate issued by the Puppet CA in order to be able to connect to the ActiveMQ: